impact-initiatives/ana_app/README.md

 ## What ANA does

-Upload a CSV (one row per unit of analysis, columns = metric IDs `MET001`, `MET002`, …).
-ANA validates it, applies threshold-based flagging across 198 metrics and 8 humanitarian systems, and delivers two core outputs:
+Upload a CSV (one row per unit of analysis, columns mainly metric IDs `MET001`, `MET002`, …). the app validates it, applies threshold-based flagging across 198 metrics and 8 humanitarian systems, and delivers two core outputs:

 | Output                  | Description                                                                                                                                                                                                                             |
 | ----------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |